mksjs/segregate_photos/README.md

-egregate Photos on date in such structure:
+segregate Photos on date in such structure:

 ```